aabbtree77/esp32-vpn/README.md

 > “An operating system is a collection of things that don't fit into a language. <br>
 There shouldn't be one.”<br> &ndash; Dan Ingalls

-> "I notice that in your growing up you missed one step."<br>
-"Oh?"
-I said, surprised.<br>
-"Yes, you missed the crawling stage you are a young man in a great hurry."<br>
-"You can slow down now," she said, "there is no more war, no need to rush."<br>
-&ndash; Yaro Starak, A Memory of Laura Perls

 <table align="center">
     <tr>
     <th align="center"> ESP32 as an MQTT Client in the Context of IoT</th>